 By using the examples above, your SKU selection should accommodate all your customer needs.
 By doing so, the price point of the application can dictate the sale price!

-During these unique times, take a few days to look and your store’s selection of product, ask yourself why would a customer shop on Amazon when we are here to service them and offer the same or better products?
+Take a few days to look at your store’s selection of products during these unique times; ask yourself why customers shop on Amazon when we are here to service them and offer the same or better products?
 Changes, as outlined in this article, can only add to the profitability of your store.

 “If you don’t shoot the puck, how are you going to score?”

-If you liked this article or know someone that might benefit from reading it, please share it on your favourite form of social media.
+If you liked this article or know someone who might benefit from reading it, please share it on your favorite social media platform.
 If you can take a few moments and like or Facebook page, it would mean a lot.